How will the new Quebec privacy law affect marketers?

 Based on GDPR’s standards, companies would have to use plain language in their consent text, and give specific consent to the consumer to better control the usage of their data.

 In addition to better data standards, the government is looking at increasing financial penalties for companies that do not comply with the new law.
+Penalties of non-compliance can range from $15,000 to $25 million, or 4% of the company’s worldwide turnover for the previous year – whichever is greater.

 Seeing as the current law dates back to the 1990s, it’s about time the government made some updates to modernize privacy laws in the province.